 Michael E. Mann & Lee R. Kump, Dire Predictions – Understanding Global Warming.
 The Illustrated Guide to the Findings of the IPCC (2015).
 This book offers a visual guide to the major topics in climate science, presented in an easy-to-read question and answer format.
 Dire Predictions is very useful for gaining an accurate big-picture understanding of the most important findings.
 It’s also terrific as a guide for discussing climate change with skeptics or those who do not have time for the deeper dive that K2P offers.

 Spencer Weart, The Discovery of Global Warming (2008).
 Spencer Weart is a physicist and historian who has devoted enormous scholarly efforts to describing how anthropogenic climate change was discovered.
 In his superbly researched and well-written book, Dr. Weart colloquially describes how the central scientific findings were made and, importantly, how they were received by the government that paid for most of the efforts.
 The book offers great insight into the challenges of scientific investigation, showing what a genuine paradigm shift looks like.
-The Discovery of Global Warming is the just the tip of the iceberg of Dr. Weart’s work; for the full picture and a list of dozens of other books on the discovery of climate change, see here.
+The Discovery of Global Warming is just the tip of the iceberg of Dr. Weart’s work; for the full picture and a list of dozens of other books on the discovery of climate change, see here.
 An important omission from his story, though, is the pioneering work of 19th century scientist Eunice Foote, who was first to show that carbon dioxide traps heat more powerfully than ambient air.
 To learn about her discovery, see here.

 Paul Edwards, A Vast Machine.
 Computer models, climate data, and the politics of global warming (2013).
 Like The Discovery of Global Warming, A Vast Machine is also a scientific history – this time of how the vast enterprise of meteorological investigation was established.
 In this detailed and absorbing work, we learn how the climate scientists who specialize in the atmosphere come to know what they know.
 This means a deep dive into the worldwide infrastructure for measuring the weather, and how the many strands of data are assembled to create the computer models that are the foundation for all our projections of the future climate.